NETFLIX REVIEW 2026

 Solo Apartment Dwellers

 Living alone makes the top tier subscription feel like a massive waste of money.
-Paying nearly twenty pounds just to get 4K quality is frustrating when the plan forces you to pay for four simultaneous streams that will never be used.
-Most people in small flats would find better value in a service that does not tie resolution to the number of users.
+Paying almost twenty pounds in the UK or $26.99 in the US just to unlock 4K quality is frustrating when the plan also forces you to pay for four simultaneous streams that you may never use.
+Most people in small flats would find better value in a service that does not tie picture quality to the number of users.

 Passive Background Viewers

-Treating a streaming service as mere background noise is becoming far too costly at these new price points.
-Free platforms like YouTube or terrestrial catch-up apps provide plenty of ambient content without the hefty monthly bill that this service now demands.
-Paying a premium price just for something to have running while doing chores no longer makes financial sense.
+Treating a streaming service as mere background noise is becoming far too costly at today’s prices.
+Free platforms like YouTube or terrestrial catch-up apps provide plenty of ambient content without the monthly bill that Netflix now demands.
+Paying even $8.99 for the cheapest US entry tier, or much more for ad-free plans, no longer makes much sense if you just want something running while doing chores.

 Split Household Families